Temasys/skylink-android-sample/README.md

 # Temasys SDK for Android - Sample Application

-Sample Application(SA) is a sample application using the Temasys SDK, provide embedded real time communication in a easiest way
+Sample Application(SA) is a sample application using the Temasys SDK, provide embedded real time communication in a easiest way.

 In SA, there are simple demos on:
   + Audio
   + Video
   + Chat/Message
   + DataTransfer
-  + FileTransfer
+  + FileTransfers

 ## How to run the sample project